Direct End to End Secure Chat Protocol

-It would be possible to use DNS for nodename resolution (mapping nodenames to IP addresses) for End2End Direct messaging, but DNS is increasingly insecure, has no per-user authentication for registration or updating, and takes a long time to propagate.
+It would be possible to use DNS for node name resolution (mapping node names to IP addresses) for End2End Direct messaging, but DNS is increasingly insecure, has no per-user authentication for registration or updating, and takes a long time to propagate.
 It has no good way to publish X.509 client digital certificates for users, and can only publish the address of a given network node, not the node most recently used by a particular person.
 IRP provides a highly secure address registry with per-user authentication (usually using X.509 certificate based Strong Client Authentication).
 Registered information is immediately available.
 IP addresses of highly mobile nodes (e.g. smart phones) may change frequently as the connect to different WiFi access points.
 This does not work well in the DNS model.

 The SixChat End2End Messaging protocol is a streaming protocol (tcp based, connection oriented).
 It cannot be secured with TLS, which is an inherently Client/Server technology.
 It provides mutual strong authentication using only X.509 client digital certificates (no server cert involved), and symmetric session key exchange (via public/private key encryption or Ephemeral Diffie Hellman Key Exchange).
 This handshake is based on the design of TLS, but is not Client/Server, rather between peers.
 Unlike TLS, it lies entirely within the Application Layer the protocol messages are based on XML.

 Nodes supporting End2End Direct messaging are neither client nor server, but must be able to originate and accept network connections (hence have characteristics of both clients and servers).
 Such a node is called a "User Agent".